Sage-Bionetworks/BridgeDocs/_articles/v2/scheduling.md

 <div style="display:none">
 | uploadedOn | N | The timestamp (from the server) when we record an associated upload has been finished for this assessment or session. |
 </div>

+### Updating adherence records

+Adherence records are specific to a participant in a given study.
+However, persistent time windows (where a user is allowed to perform a set of assessments as many times as they want within the time window) change the behavior of adherence records in some subtle ways.

+The primary key for assessments scheduled through non-persistent time windows includes the `instanceGuid`  and the `eventTimestamp`.
+For a scheduled assessment in a given event time stream, there can be only one adherence record.
+The primary key for assessments scheduled through persistent time windows includes the `instanceGuid`, `eventTimestamp`, and `startedOn` value of the record, so such a scheduled assessment can produce more than one adherence record.

+So while all state fields in a non-persistent time window adherence record can be updated by resubmitting the record with different values, the `startedOn` field in a persistent time window adherence record, when it is changed in this manner, will simply create a new adherence record.
+Because changing timestamps in adherence records is mostly needed when developing and testing mobile clients, we recommend in this situation that you delete an adherence record before recreating it.

+Once assessment records start to be added or updated for a session, the server will update the session record’s `startedOn`, `finishedOn`, or `declined` values in the following manner:

+1. When any assessment in a session is started, and the session has not been started, the session will be started with the earliest `startedOn` assessment value in the session;
+1. When all assessments in a session are finished, and the session has not been finished, the session will be finished with the latest `finishedOn` assessment value in the session;
+1. If all assessments in a session are declined, and the session has not been declined, the session will be marked as declined.

+If a session adherence record does not exist, one will be created to record this information.

+To prevent overwriting user-submitted values, **once these session fields are set, the server will not update them again.** For example, if an assessment updated with an earlier `startedOn` timestamp, the session will not reflect it, or if a `finishedOn` timestamp is updated after all assessments in a session have been finished, this will not be reflected in the session.
+To change the session record, update the session record directly.
+For example, you might always submit the session record with null `startedOn`, `finishedOn` and `declined` fields if you want the server to check and update these values with every state change.

 ### Querying for adherence records